13 Visualising data with ggplot2

 13.1 Core concepts of grammar of graphics

 ggplot21516 is the package developed by Hadley Wickham, which is based on concepts laid (2005) down by Leland Wilkinson in his The Grammar of Graphics.17 Basically, grammar of graphics is a framework which follows a layered approach to describe and construct visualizations or graphics in a structured manner.
-Even the letters gg
+Even the letters gg in ggplot2 stand for ggrammar of graphics.

 Hadley Wickham, in his paper titled A Layered Grammar of Graphics18(2010)19 proposed his idea of layered grammar of graphics in detail and simultaneously put forward his idea of ggplot2 as an open source implementation framework for building graphics.
 Readers/Users are advised to check the paper as it describes the concept of grammar of graphics in detail.
 By the end of the decade the package progressed20 to one of the most used and popular packages in R.

 The relationship between the components explained in both the grammars can be illustrated with the image21 in Figure 13.1.
 The components on the left have been put forward by Wilkinson whereas those on right were proposed by Wickham.
-It may be seen that TRANS
+It may be seen that TRANS has no relation in ggplot2 as its role is played by in-built features of R.

 Figure 13.1: Layers in Grammar of Graphics mapped in GGPLOT2